Everything You Need to Know About the 3 Different Types of Stock Trading

 Day Stock Traders

 Retail day traders are investors who normally work by themselves or with just one or two other stock traders.
-Retail day traders use their own money and capital to make their trades.
+Retail day traders use their own money and capital to make trades.

 Long Term Stock Traders